 If you need to configure your laptop or connect to a second screen, hitting Windows + P is the quickest way to do this.
 Do Now: Press Windows + P to reveal the projector menu.

 Are you standing up from your desk to head out to lunch or to help a student in your class?
 It's good practice to lock your computer when you're not using it.
 If you're using a mouse, this requires at least three clicks but you can also lock your screen instantly by hitting Windows + L. Anyone wanting to use your computer will then need to enter your password, or log in with their own credentials.
 Do Now: Press Windows + L to lock your screen.
 You'll need to re-enter your Windows password to resume your work.

 View Apps Side By Side with Windows + Left or Right Arrow Keys

 It's often really useful to divide your screen between two different applications.
-For me, I'm often looking at an email receipt in one window while I'm looking at a credit card statement in the other.
 Of course, if I'm a master window resizer with the hands of a surgeon, I could drag the border of each window to the exact size I want, but ain't nobody got time for that.
-Using Windows + Right Arrow, my credit card statement gets locked to the right side of the screen, and then Windows allows me to choose what application I'd like to see alongside it.
-Hat Tip to Colby Mitchell for showing me this trick.
+Windows has a feature called Snap Layouts that makes this easy.

 Do Now: Press Windows + Left Arrow and experiment with putting two applications next to each other.